Note: This is a guest post by Mike Khorev. The author’s views are entirely her own and may not reflect the opinions of CodeItBro.

-- Versatility: PHP is developed for web development and web apps creation, so it is technically a set of individual scripts.
+- Versatility: PHP is developed for web development and app creation, so it is technically a set of individual scripts.
 Python, however, is a more flexible language, and you can use it in many different applications.

 - Frameworks: PHP offers various popular frameworks like Codeigniter, Laravel, and Symfony, among others.
-Python, on the other hand, has Django and Flask but offers fewer frameworks overall.
+On the other hand, Python has Django and Flask but offers fewer frameworks overall.